lemire/simdpcg/README.md

 part of this family.
 It is written in C. The implementation uses Intel's SIMD instructions and is based on O'Neill's original (pure C) implementation.

+The vectorized version is at least twice a fast on a recent Intel processor.

 ## Prerequisite